pwnjack/materializer/README.md

-# Sparkle
+# Materializer
 Frontend coding environment

 Building static websites and interfaces is sometimes a tedious task if we use just plain HTML and CSS, and as we know those languages are not very scalable and maintainable, so here's a frontend coding environment that comes in handy.
-With Sparkle you can take the advantages of more versatile languages like Sass and Jade to make static website development efficient and as painless as possible.
+With Materializer you can take the advantages of more versatile languages like Sass and Jade to make static website development efficient and as painless as possible.

-Sparkle also features a local web-server and some neat features, read on for more information.
+Materializer also features a local web-server and some neat features, read on for more information.

 ## Getting Started
-To use Sparkle you need all the following softwares to be installed on your computer.
+To use Materializer you need all the following softwares to be installed on your computer.

  - Node
  - Npm